 Conceptual underspecification

 Voice naturalness lacks a consistent definition and terminology in the literature (see Figure 1A-B).
-In fact, the majority of papers does not even provide an explicit definition of naturalness at all (see Box 1).
-In these studies, the conceptualization of naturalness can only be drawn implicitly from the empirical design.
-If definitions are provided, they often vary tremendously across research contexts (see Table 1 for examples).
-In speech-language pathology, several researchers refer to the definition provided by Yorkston and colleagues (1999): “Naturalness is defined as conforming to the listener’s standards of rate, rhythm, intonation, and stress patterning and to the syntactic structure of the utterance being produced” [17,34].
+Many papers do not even provide an explicit definition of naturalness (see Box 1).
+In these studies, the conceptualization of naturalness must be inferred from the empirical design.
+If definitions are provided, they often vary across research contexts (see Table 1 for examples).
+In speech-language pathology, some researchers refer to the definition provided by Yorkston and colleagues (1999): “Naturalness is defined as conforming to the listener’s standards of rate, rhythm, intonation, and stress patterning and to the syntactic structure of the utterance being produced” [17,34].
 In contrast, research on synthetic and non-human voices usually defines naturalness as “speech most closely perceived as a human voice“ [35] or “the degree to which a user feels a certain technology or system is human-like” [36].
 Accordingly, many studies using synthetic voices do not refer to naturalness but to human-likeness or anthropomorphism of voices.

-Interestingly, these definitions seem to share two important assumptions: First, voice naturalness is a perceptual and subjective measure [37].
-Second, listeners’ naturalness perception is the result of a complex multifactorial impression formation, presumably based on the integration and weighting of many acoustic cues [38].
-Beyond that, however, conceptualizations are very heterogeneous because they are tailored to the respective empirical focus.
-Unfortunately, despite covering relevant aspects, these prevailing inconsistencies alongside the heterogeneous terminology make it very challenging to compare and integrate different insights.
-We therefore see a strong need to unite them under a concise conceptual framework, which we provide in Section 3.
+Interestingly, these definitions seem to share two important assumptions: First, that voice naturalness is a perceptual and subjective measure [37].
+Second, that listeners’ naturalness perception is the result of a complex multifactorial impression formation, presumably based on the integration and weighting of many acoustic cues [38].
+Beyond this, conceptualizations are highly heterogeneous because they are tailored to the respective empirical focus.
+These prevailing inconsistencies alongside heterogeneous terminology (discussed next) make it challenging to compare and integrate different insights.
+We therefore see a strong need to unite them under a concise conceptual framework.

-[Insert Figure 1 and Table 1 about here, please]

 Heterogeneous operationalization

 A common consequence of inconsistent conceptualization is heterogeneous operationalization.
 Primarily, this concerns the studied vocal categories and features, which include human vs. synthetic voices [30,39–42]; cartoon voices [43]; pathological voices such as in individuals with Parkinson’s disease [44–47], tracheoesophageal speech [48,49], dysarthria [50–53], Down syndrome [54], or stuttering [19]; acoustically manipulated human voices [55]; vocal fry [56]; as well as different accents [57,58], dialects [59], age groups [60–62], and gender identities [20,63,64].
 In addition, it concerns the experimental designs and measurements, especially rating scales which differ in the number of levels and denominations of endpoints.
 For example, in one study participants were asked “How natural is the audio?” from “1 – natural” to “5 – unnatural” [65] , in another one they rated voices on a 10-point-scale from “very natural, human-like” to “very mechanical, robot-like” [58], or made a binary classification of voices as either human or computer-generated [37] .
 In principle, such empirical heterogeneity can be a powerful source of insight.
-There is recent evidence from face perception that differences in rating scales may not have a big impact on outcome [66], although we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.
+There is recent evidence from face perception that differences in rating scales may not have a large impact on outcome [66], although we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.
 Specifically, it is often not stated how naturalness and the related experimental task were explained to the listeners – but instructions can be crucial determinants of study outcome.
 Further, the precise acoustic properties of voice material often remain elusive, bearing a risk for potential undetected confounds.
-Finally, few studies only provide measurements on reliability [67].
+Finally, few studies provide measurements on reliability [67].
 To help address these issues, we compiled some practical recommendations as guidance for future research in Box 2.

 Lack of exchange between different research domains